 Keywords are one of the most critical and important parts of SEO.
-We have already discussed this in detail here.

 The basic foundation of SEO is keyword research.